Gary Scelzi: Racing career

 In 2005, Scelzi accomplished a feat that only Kenny Bernstein had done, when he won his first Funny Car Championship, becoming the second driver in NHRA history to win championships in Top Fuel, and Funny Car.
 Bernstein accomplished this in 1996 as he won his first of two Top Fuel titles.

 In 2006, his midget was driven by 16-year-old driver Michael Faccinto of Hanford, California, who won the 2006 United States Auto Club National Ford Focus Midget Championship, including wins at the Turkey Night Grand Prix in Irwindale, California.
 Scelzi sold his Focus Midget at the end of 2006 and moved up to standard midgets with Dodge powerplants, with sponsorship from his Funny Car sponsors.

 After the 2008 season, Scelzi retired from driving his Fuel Funny Car to focus on Scelzi Enterprises.
 He was succeeded by #2 points finisher in 2010, Matt Hagan, who drove the DieHard Dodge Charger for Don Schumacher Racing until leaving for the newly formed Tony Stewart Racing team in 2022.

 In his spare time, he has raced midgets for fun, even competing in the Chili Bowl Nationals in Tulsa, OK, competing in a 2003 "celebrity" race against fellow drag racer Ron Capps and dirt trackers Danny Lasoski, Scott Bloomquist, Dave Darland, J. J. Yeley, and Tony Stewart.
 Scelzi also purchased a Ford Focus Midget (a spec-class midget) for personal pleasure and entered the 2005 USAC Turkey Night Grand Prix in Irwindale, CA, racing against a midget owned by fellow NHRA Funny Car champion Cruz Pedregon.

 Personal life

-Scelzi's son Giovanni is a stock car racing driver.
-After competing on dirt in midgets and sprint cars, he began racing in the ARCA Menards Series West in 2020.
+Scelzi's sons, Giovanni and Dominic are also race car drivers.